-A network of ten regional coordinators and strategic analysts are embedded within the Regional and Organised Crime Units (ROCU) in England and Wales.
-The network is helping Forces to strengthen their local analysis and responses to modern slavery by highlighting areas where greater focus may be needed and in promoting good practice.
+A network of ten regional coordinators are embedded within the Regional and Organised Crime Units (ROCU) in England and Wales.
+The network is helping Forces to strengthen their local analysis and responses to modern slavery and OIC by highlighting areas where greater focus may be needed and in promoting good practice.

 The teams play a vital role in identifying regional risk and threat levels, in benchmarking Forces against the national policing action plan for modern slavery and in supporting the development of force-level intelligence development and analysis.
-The co-ordinators and analysts also each play a lead role in the development of national analysis products and partnership initiatives.
+The co-ordinators also each play a lead role in the development of national partnership initiatives.

-The National Insight Team works with all 43 police forces in England and Wales, with Police Scotland and with PSNI to collate information about live modern slavery policing operations across the UK.
+The National Analysis Team works with all 43 police forces in England and Wales, with Police Scotland and with PSNI to collate information about live modern slavery and OIC policing operations across the UK.
 Partners, including the GLAA, HMRC, IE, DWP and Border Force also contribute to the monthly report which is then made available across UK law enforcement and government.

 The team uses the entire data set for analysis to identify trends and changes in modern slavery crime types in the UK, and to get a clearer picture of the background of victims and offenders.
 Further analysis is also conducted which is used to provide specific intelligence support to police forces and partners.
 Good practice within the intelligence community is also identified and shared across the intel community.